gshipley/enterprise_training/AdminTraining.md

 * chkconfig
 * service

-OpenShift Enterprise uses a plugin system for core system components such as DNS, authentication, and messenging.
-In order to make use of these plugins, we need to configure them and provide the correct configuration items to ensure that they work correclty.
+OpenShift Enterprise uses a plugin system for core system components such as DNS, authentication, and messaging.
+In order to make use of these plugins, we need to configure them and provide the correct configuration items to ensure that they work correctly.
 The plugin configuration files are located in the */etc/openshift/plugins.d* directory.
 We will be working with several of these files so it is suggested that you change to that directory to complete the steps in this lab.

 	# cd /etc/openshift/plugins.d